MicrosoftDocs/powerbi-docs/powerbi-docs/includes/rls-desktop-define-roles.md

 7. Enter the DAX expressions.
 This expression should return a true or false.
 For example: [Entity ID] = “Value”.

    > [!NOTE]
    > You can use *username()* within this expression.
 Be aware that *username()* has the format of *DOMAIN\username* within Power BI Desktop.
-Within the Power BI service, it's in the format of the user's UPN.
+Within the Power BI service and Power BI Report Server, it's in the format of the user's User Principal Name (UPN).
 Alternatively, you can use *userprincipalname()*, which always returns the user in the format of their user principal name, *username@contoso.com*.
    >
    >